Mill Watt (she/they)

 Experience

-I completed my professional placement at a local counselling service based in Kidderminster, and continue to work there currently.
+I completed my professional placement at a local counselling service based in Kidderminster.
 I have worked as a crisis helpline volunteer, and as a project coordinator for a counselling agency.
 Prior to my training as a counsellor, I worked in public libraries for over 10 years.

 Member Organisations